rjmeats/DailyRainfall/Notes/Daily_Rainfall_Form_Evolution.md

 inspection they can be seen to always contain a month and year value, and up to 1950 there was also a neighbouring round number that seems to be a print-run size.

 For early forms, the entire Printing code is used as the version identifier.
 After the British Rainfall Organization became part of the Met Office - within the
-Air Ministry as so subject to HMSO's procedures - Printing codes became much longer and more cryptic, and so a version identifier just based on the month/year/print-run parts has been extracted.
+Air Ministry and so subject to HMSO's procedures - Printing codes became much longer and more cryptic, and so a version identifier just based on the month/year/print-run parts has been extracted.

 Example early Printing code "K-1000/12/70" from December 1870, used directly as the version identifier: